NoobiDev94/core_drugs/README.md

 Utilizando do FiveM junto ao LUA, foi desenvolvido esse projeto, ele é um sistema de plantação de drogas.
 O personagem do game consegue armazenar os itens colhidos na plantação que ele encontrar durante a jogatina e também plantar sementes diversas, cultivar e transformar em algo.

+## DISCLAIMER

+This SCRIPT was being sold by VRPEX stores illegally in Brazil by people who stole from its owner, so to put an end to this trade, I converted the ESX version to VRPEX and made it available for free.
+DONT BUY AND DONT SOLD THIS VERSION!

+For support and update, buy with author.

+THIS VERSION IS VRPEX FRAMEWORK

 ## Referência

  - [Natives for GTA FiveM](https://docs.fivem.net/natives/)